 A Register of Trademarks shall be kept by the Finnish Patent and Registration Office.

-(1) if it is contrary to law and order, or to morality;
+1) it is contrary to law and order or morality;

-(4) if it is composed of or contains anything likely to give the impression of being the protected trade name of another or the auxiliary trade name or secondary symbol of another as referred to in the third paragraph of section 3, or of being the name or likeness of another person, unless such name or likeness plainly relates to a person long dead;
+4) it is formed of something, or includes something, that is likely to give the impression that it is another party's protected company name or another party's auxiliary company name or secondary symbol of the kind referred to in section 5a, or the name or likeness of another person, unless the name or likeness is evidently that of someone deceased a long time ago;

-(5) if it is composed of or contains anything likely to give the impression of being the title of another's protected literary or artistic work, such title being original in character, or if it constitutes an infringement of another's copyright in such a work or of his rights in a photographic illustration or a protected design;
+5) it is formed of something, or includes something, that is likely to give the impression that it is the name of another’s protected literary or artistic work, if the name is of a special nature, or if it infringes another's copyright in a work or another's rights in a photograph or a protected design;

-(8) if it is liable to be confused with a trademark protected by an international registration valid in Finland or the European Community that on the basis of this registration enjoys an earlier right in Finland or the European Community;
+2) a trademark that is protected by an international registration and is valid in Finland or in the European Union, and that based on this registration has an earlier right in Finland or the European Union than the trademark applicant;

-(9) if it is liable to be confused with a Community trade mark within the meaning of section 57 that has been registered on the basis of an earlier application or that has seniority from Finland under Article 34 or 35 of the Council Regulation referred to in section 57;
+3) a Community trademark referred to in section 57, registered based on an earlier application than the trademark application, or that has seniority from Finland under Article 34 or 35 of the Council Regulation mentioned in section 57;

 The exclusive rights in a trademark acquired by registration do not cover any part of the mark that cannot be registered as such.